SNCFdevelopers/bootstrap-sncf/templates/extern/4.0/components/modal.md

 permalink: /docs/4.0/components/modal
 ---

+## Description

+Alerts are used to display important information to the reader or to request confirmation to continue a task.
+The first type of alert displays a message and requires no decision-making on the reader’s part.
+The window can be closed by clicking on the x or clicking outside the modal.
+The second type requires the reader to respond by choosing to either continue with the action or not.

 ## How it works

 Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.